petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/setting-default-permissions.md

 You can define a set of default permissions for Liferay pages.
 The default permissions setting is available at both instance and site scopes.
 Use the instance scope to configure defaults for all sites in your instance.
 To affect a single site, set defaults at the site scope.

+!!! important
+    Currently, this feature is behind a release feature flag (LPD-21265).
+Read [Release Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

 To configure permissions at the instance level,

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)) and navigate to *Control Panel* *&rarr; *Instance Settings*.